Geometric analysis of fast-slow PDEs with fold singularities via Galerkin discretisation: Introduction

-Our main results can hence be summarised as follows; precise statements will be given below. \begin{itemize} \item Equation~\eqref{eq:fsstandardPDE1} possesses a family of slow manifolds $S_{\varepsilon, \zeta}$ for small $\varepsilon > 0$ and an additional control parameter $\zeta > 0$.
-These can be approximated by Fenichel-type slow manifolds $\calC_{\varepsilon} = \calC_{\varepsilon, k_0}$ in the corresponding Galerkin discretisation truncated at $k_0>0$, provided $k_0$ is sufficiently large. \item For any $k_0 > 0$ fixed, the Galerkin manifolds $\calC_{\varepsilon, k_0}$ are extended around the fold singularity at the origin in the Galerkin discretisation, which we show by combining the well-known fast-slow analysis of the singularly perturbed planar fold with \it{a priori} estimates that control higher-order modes. \end{itemize} In summary, our work thus contributes to the ongoing development of a geometric approach for the study of singularities in multiple-scale (systems of) PDEs; we exemplify the approach through our study of a generic co-dimension one singularity, the singularly perturbed fold, which can be expected to arise in a wide variety of applications.
+Our main results can hence be summarised as follows; precise statements will be given below. \begin{itemize} \item Equation~\eqref{eq:initial_problem} possesses a family of slow manifolds $S_{\varepsilon, \zeta}$ for small $\varepsilon > 0$, where $\zeta > 0$ is an additional control parameter.
+These can be approximated by Fenichel-type slow manifolds $\calC_{\varepsilon} = \calC_{\varepsilon, k_0}$ in the corresponding Galerkin discretisation truncated at $k_0>0$, provided $k_0$ is sufficiently large. \item For any $k_0 > 0$ fixed, the Galerkin manifolds $\calC_{\varepsilon, k_0}$ are extended around the fold singularity at the origin in the Galerkin discretisation, which we show by combining the well-known fast-slow analysis of the singularly perturbed planar fold with {\it a priori} estimates that control higher-order modes. \end{itemize}

+In summary, our work is a stepping stone towards the development of a geometric approach for the study of singularities in multiple-scale (systems of) PDEs.
+However, it still remains to relate, rigorously and uniformly in $\varepsilon$ and $k_0$, the extension of the Galerkin manifolds $\calC_{\varepsilon, k_0}$ after passage past the fold singularity to corresponding manifolds for~\eqref{eq:initial_problem}when $\varepsilon \rightarrow 0$ and $k_0\rightarrow \infty$.
+In the normally hyperbolic regime, we do know the scaling relation between $\varepsilon$ and $k_0$ in the double singular limit \cite{EngelHummelKuehn}; however, further work is required to understand that limit near non-normally hyperbolic singularities.
+Here, we contribute to this ongoing research programme by providing detailed estimates, at the level of the Galerkin discretisation of \eqref{eq:initial_problem} near a generic fold singularity, in dependence of both $\varepsilon$ and $k_0$.